hopsoft/hero/README.md

      |-email.rb
 ```

-We would then create an initializer to set the formula up.
+We also need an initializer to set the formula up.

 ```ruby
 # app/initializer.rb